jaeveedee/XcodePDTemplate/README.md

 XcodePDTemplate
 ===============

-This is a template Xcode project for libPD.
+This is a template Xcode project for libpd.
 I found myself recreating this for projects so I wanted to make it easier for myself.

 To use this on your Mac, put it in a folder that is just inside your home folder.
 On my computer I've got it at ~/Developer.

-Once it's in there follow the directions to use <a href="http://cocoapods.org">CocoaPods<a/> for adding and managing the libPd library.
+Once it's in there follow the directions to use <a href="http://cocoapods.org">CocoaPods<a/> for adding and managing the libpd library.

 I found <a href="http://www.raywenderlich.com/64546/introduction-to-cocoapods-2">this tutorial<a/> very helpful in learning about it as well as setting it up.